Sign In

 MyScale (opens new window) is an open-source, cloud-based database designed for AI-driven solutions.
 Built on ClickHouse and Tantivy, it combines the power of SQL, vector databases, and full-text search functionalities into a single platform.
 MyScale supports full SQL, including complex queries, making it both reliable and scalable for large-scale data management.

 Optimized for AI applications, MyScale handles structured and vectorized data efficiently, allowing for robust analytical processing.
-Its inherited OLAP architecture from CilckHouse ensures lightning-fast performance, capable of performing searches on billions of vectors in milliseconds.
+Its inherited OLAP architecture from CilckHouse ensures lightning-fast performance and can perform searches on billions of vectors in milliseconds.
 Additionally, MyScale is highly accessible, requiring only SQL for interaction, simplifying its integration into your existing systems.

 MyScale DB